kippfish/kippfish/README.md

 🍰    ;  sign ata! ---> https://bachiisagi.atabook.org

-🍰    ;  be kind to yourself, okay?
+🍰    ;  be kind to yourself and others, okay?